Data Set Overview

 See our Data Citations and Acknowledgements policy for more information.

-Soil Collections: The ORNL DAAC compiles, archives, and distributes data on the physical and chemical properties of soils.
+Soil Collection: The ORNL DAAC compiles, archives, and distributes data on the physical and chemical properties of soils.
 The data are gridded at spatial scales ranging from regional to global.

 Sign In above to download companion files.